HevenTafese/Penetration-Testing-Walkthrough-Hacksudo-Thor/README.md

 ### Finding the Boundary Device

 A lightweight Nmap ping sweep (`-sn`) was first run against the WAN subnet (`10.0.2.0/24`) to discover live hosts with minimal noise.
-Three hosts were identified — `10.0.2.1` and `10.0.2.2` were standard VirtualBox infrastructure addresses, which left `10.0.2.8` as the only non-infrastructure host.
+Three hosts were identified:  `10.0.2.1` and `10.0.2.2` were standard VirtualBox infrastructure addresses, which left `10.0.2.8` as the only non-infrastructure host.
 That machine became the immediate focus.

 A full SYN stealth scan against `10.0.2.8` returned no results at all.
-This was expected behaviour rather than an error — enterprise firewalls are designed to be unresponsive to port scanning, silently dropping packets rather than replying.
+This was expected behaviour rather than an error.
+Enterprise firewalls are designed to be unresponsive to port scanning, silently dropping packets rather than replying.
 The absence of results was itself confirmation that this was a network boundary device actively filtering traffic.

 To confirm what services were actually running without relying on packet scanning, a direct HTTP request was issued using curl.
 This approach was taken because a standard web request is far less likely to be filtered than a scanning tool.
-The response came back as `HTTP/1.1 200 OK` with `Server: nginx` and a page title of `pfSense`  confirming that the webConfigurator was directly accessible on port 80 from the WAN interface.
+The response came back as `HTTP/1.1 200 OK` with `Server: nginx` and a page title of `pfSense`,  confirming that the webConfigurator was directly accessible on port 80 from the WAN interface.

 ### Bypassing CSRF to Brute Force pfSense

 With the login page confirmed, the next step was attempting to recover credentials.
 Hydra was initially selected as the brute force tool, but this attempt failed for two reasons.
 The first was a practical `rockyou.txt` that contains over 14 million entries, making it impractical within the timeframe of this assessment.
 The second was technical and more significant: pfSense 2.7.2 implements CSRF token protection, generating a unique cryptographic token on every page load that must be submitted alongside the credentials.
 Hydra's HTTP POST module submits a static request body and has no mechanism to dynamically fetch a fresh token per attempt, so every submission was rejected before the password was even checked.

 To work around this, a custom Python script was written to replicate the full browser login process.
-For each password attempt, the script opens a new session, loads the login page, extracts the current CSRF token from the HTML form, and then submits the credentials alongside that token — exactly as a browser would.
+For each password attempt, the script opens a new session, loads the login page, extracts the current CSRF token from the HTML form, and then submits the credentials alongside that token exactly as a browser would.
 A custom wordlist was built using CeWL to crawl the pfSense login page and extract relevant terms, then supplemented with `fasttrack.txt` to cover known default credentials.

-The script recovered the credentials: **`admin / pfsense`** — the unchanged default.
+The script recovered the credentials: **`admin / pfsense`**,  the unchanged default.

 ![pfSense brute force output showing credentials recovered](screenshots/Discovery/pfsenselogin.png) *Custom Python script recovering pfSense credentials*